Layer One: Heroes of Power. Heroes of Culture.

 What does a Filipino hero actually look like?

 That question became three symbols.
-Three tees.
+Three heroes.
 One truth.

 The Hero Is Not Who You Think